gtmnagalla/3tier/README.md

 - Encryption: KMS encryption configured to encrypt the RDS database using CMK. and ALB access logs using default key.
 - Data Protection: Secondary RDS database(read replica).
   DB backup: By default, AWS has automatic backups enabled for RDS databases.
-Additionally, I use AWS Backup as an additional service.
+Additionally, I use AWS Backup as an additional service. secrets management: I used SSM Parameter Store to store the database password as a secure string.
+(Optional: Secrets Manager)
 - Logging and Monitoring solution: Cloudwatch logging and application monitoring by using the CW agent on app-server.

 ## Networking